-Spain is still one of my favorite countries.
+Spain is one of my favorite countries.
 There’s something incredibly magical about it and it’s steeped in fascinating history.
 The art alone is amazing.
 Spain is the home of whimsical Gaudi architecture, the romantic and violent paintings of Goya, El Greco’s dramatic art, and the wild and colorful eccentricities of Picasso and Dali.

 I’m also enamored with the laid back, party-like atmosphere that seems to go on all day long and well into the night.
 I wouldn’t mind spending afternoons at tapas bars drinking wine and getting to know the locals.

-Images of The Alhambra and Granada, Spain
+Photos of The Alhambra and Granada, Spain

 The complex has been called the “pearl in an emerald” by poets of the era.
-It overlooks the city and caves of Sacromonte where you can enjoy traditional food and zambra, a variation of flamenco performed by the Roma who have resided there for centuries.
+It overlooks the city and caves of Sacromonte where you can enjoy traditional food and Zambra, a variation of flamenco performed by the Roma who have resided there for centuries.
 I regret we didn’t have enough time to sit in a cave and soak it all in.

 To view my Granada, Spain Travel Photo Gallery FULL SIZE, click on any of the individual images below.